cyrill-martin/cv/README.md

-# cyrillmartin.ch
+# CV

-This is the one file (+ two images) for cyrillmartin.ch: HTML, CSS, D3.js.
+This is the one file (+ two images) for my online CV: HTML, CSS, D3.js.